m-ocean-it/GoInvarCollection/README.md

 // New is a custom constructor that checks individual field invariants and returns ValidPerson.
-// It's also possible to check inter-field invariants within a constructor. func New(name invarcol.NonEmptyString, age invarcol.PositiveInt) (ValidPerson, error) {
+// It's also possible to check inter-field invariants within a constructor. func New(
+	name invarcol.NonEmptyString,
+	age invarcol.PositiveInt,
+	placesBeen invarcol.NonEmptySlice[invarcol.NonEmptyString],
+) (ValidPerson, error) {
-	p := person{Name: name, Age: age}
+	p := person{Name: name, Age: age, PlacesBeen: placesBeen}

 	// The Inited method, used below, is a way to check whether a certain invariant was initialized.
-	// It's important to do, they could be nil, which will cause an error upon accesing the underlying
+	// It's important to do, since they could be nil (if it was passed as nil to the constructor or you
+	// forgot to set the field when initializing the person struct).
+If you fail to check for that, it
-	// value with TryUnwrap (or panic, if accessing with Unwrap).
+	// will cause an error upon accesing the underlying value with TryUnwrap (or panic, if accessing with Unwrap).

 	return invar.TryNew(p, []invar.Invariant[person]{
 		{
 			Name:  "name must be initialized",
 			Check: func(p person) bool { return invar.Inited(p.Name) },
 		},
 		{
 			Name:  "age must be initialized",
 			Check: func(p person) bool { return invar.Inited(p.Age) },
+		},
+		{
+			Name:  "placesBeen must be initialized",
+			Check: func(p person) bool { return invar.Inited(p.PlacesBeen) },
 		},
 	})
 }